-Coaching models are structured approaches or frameworks designed to guide coaches through the coaching process, helping them effectively support their clients in achieving personal satisfaction and desired outcomes.
-These models provide a foundation for coaching sessions, ensuring that coaches employ the necessary coaching skills and techniques to facilitate growth and development in their clients.
+Coaching models are structured approaches or frameworks designed to guide coaches through the coaching process, helping them effectively support their team in achieving personal satisfaction and desired outcomes.
+These models provide a foundation for coaching sessions, ensuring that coaches employ the necessary coaching skills and techniques to facilitate growth and development in their teams.

 The importance of coaching models for organisations and teams

 Coaching models play a vital role in the success of organizations and teams, providing a structured approach for managers, team leaders, and professional coaches to effectively guide their team members towards desired outcomes.
 By utilizing these models, organizations can ensure that their coaching interventions are focused, consistent, and aligned with the overall goals of the company.

 Some of the key benefits of using coaching models for organizations and teams include:

 Improved Performance: Through coaching sessions, team members can develop the skills needed to enhance their performance, ultimately contributing to the organization's overall success.